ebucheli/Cluster-Validation-With-VIC/README.md

 This implementation uses a custom database of Scientometrics data for the QS 2019 Top 200 Universities world wide.
 For more information on the data set, please check `QS_Dataset_Report.pdf`.

-VIC is a method that uses an ensemble of supervised classifiers and k-fold cross validation to evaluate a partition the algorithm works likewise.
+VIC is a method that uses an ensemble of supervised classifiers and k-fold cross validation to evaluate a partition, the algorithm works likewise:

 * set v = 0
 * For each classifier.